 “We know that food production will need to almost double in the next 30 years** to feed the population and the global demand for sustainably sourced Australian grass-fed beef is increasing.
 These are critical drivers that underpin Packhorse’s mission to accumulate and regenerate agricultural land on a significant scale across Australia”.

 In addition, Packhorse is improving soil and grassland quality to enable carbon to be more successfully sequestered in the rejuvenated land.

-“In August Packhorse engaged market leader Carbon Link to provide a carbon baseline for Stuart’s Creek which could sequester up to 2,800 tonnes of carbon per annum across an estimated 4,000 hectares of land.
-The additional revenue generated by on-selling carbon credits, as organisations globally pledge net zero targets, was certainly an appealing aspect of the first fundraise with investors keen to be part of a fund deploying sizeable carbon capture programs across a growing portfolio of suitable land.
+“In August, Packhorse engaged market leader Carbon Link to provide a carbon baseline for its Stuart’s Creek property which it estimated could sequester up to 2,800 tonnes of carbon per annum across an estimated 4,000 hectares of land.
+The additional revenue generated by on-selling carbon credits, as organisations globally pledge net zero targets, was certainly an appealing aspect of the first fund raising with investors keen to be part of an investment deploying sizeable carbon capture programs across a growing portfolio of suitable land.

 “The carbon credit market grew 20% in 2020 to $272bn*** so to play a part in this emerging market may well present investors with a significant financial upside,” adds Samway.

 Geoff Murrell, CEO of Pastoral at Packhorse Investments Australia commented on the current record prices for agricultural land.

 “Currently, we’re seeing an increase in land price because the opportunity in the sector is being noticed.
 There is considerable pressure in the market, but our focussed and disciplined off-market acquisition strategy gets us access to quality properties at good prices.
 Coupled with the added security that comes with our agistment revenue model that smooths the peaks and troughs, we deliver even in times of volatility,” said Murrell.